Adult educator

-An adult educator or AE is one who practices the profession of facilitating the learning of adults by applying the principles of andragogy.
+An adult educator (AE) is one who practices the profession of facilitating the learning of adults by applying the principles of andragogy.
 The broader term of trainer is sometimes used for an adult educator when listing job categories.
 However, a trainer is not necessarily an adult educator.
 As Malcolm Knowles proposes, to be a successful adult educator, one must recognize that adult learners are self-directed.
 That is, they know basically what they need to learn at a given point in their career and seek to engage in the process of their learning through active participation.